LucasMacieel/plagiarism_detector/README.md

-# Hybrid Plagiarism Detection System
+# Sieve AI

 <img width="1318" height="502" alt="image" src="https://github.com/user-attachments/assets/e455c131-0007-4c4d-aa3b-f9128df6d478" />
 <img width="1167" height="845" alt="image" src="https://github.com/user-attachments/assets/437579c7-22cb-462e-b587-df19b359dd6a" />

-A sophisticated, multilingual plagiarism detection tool built with Python and Flask.
-This application goes beyond simple text matching by implementing a hybrid similarity analysis, combining cutting-edge semantic search with traditional keyword analysis to provide a more accurate and nuanced plagiarism score.
+Sieve AI acts as an intelligent filter for your documents.
+Just as a sieve separates fine particles from coarse ones, this tool sifts through text to distinguish originality from similarity.
+Using a hybrid engine that combines deep semantic understanding with precise keyword analysis, Sieve ensures a clear and accurate view of any document's integrity.

 The system is designed to handle PDF and TXT documents in both English and Portuguese, dynamically selecting the optimal language models for each task.